eic/tutorial-simulations-using-ddsim-and-geant4/_episodes/01-single-particle-simulations.md

 ParticleHandler  INFO  +++ Event 0 Begin event action.
 Access event related information.
 ```

 You will notice that the particle gun has reverted to a default particle in a default direction: a 10 GeV muon in the positive z direction.
-That is, of course, not going to result in many hits in our EPIC detector...
+That is, of course, not going to result in many hits in our ePIC detector...
 We will now take a closer look at some of the particle gun options.
 ```console
   --gun.energy GUN.ENERGY
   --gun.particle GUN.PARTICLE